Short-term investments are for those who are looking for an investment option to invest for a shorter duration.

 Risk is the main factor which should be considered before making any investment decisions, as risk and return go hand in hand.
 What this means is that if the financial instrument offers high returns the risk associated with it is also high.

-Here are few investment products which you can consider for short term investment:
+Here are few investment products which you can consider for short term investment in 2017:

 Treasury securities or the treasury bills are offered by government and are a good investment option which offers high liquidity,and satisfying returns.
 The maturity dates vary from 91 days to 365 days.